artichoke/focaccia/README.md

 ## Implementation

-Focaccia generates conversion tables from Unicode data files.
+Focaccia generates conversion tables from Unicode Data Files.
 Focaccia implements case folding as defined in the [Unicode standard][casemap] (see [`CaseFolding.txt`]).